simonesilvestroni/m2m-website/_posts/2022-11-23-how-i-use-internet.md

 ## Chat

-While I still prefer e-mail for communicating with people, I have an account with Signal, Telegram and — unfortunately — WhatsApp.
-The latter feels forced onto me by the fact I’m about to move abroad again, and apparently my home country is hooked on Meta.
+While I still prefer e-mail for communicating with people, I have an XMPP account connected to my email address.
+Am also using Signal, Telegram and — unfortunately — WhatsApp.
+The latter is forced onto me by the fact I’m about to move abroad again, and my home country is a slave to Meta.

 I used IRC for a very long time.
 Don’t even know why I stopped, maybe the [network effect](https://en.wikipedia.org/wiki/Network_effect).
+I still connect to the [Indieweb channels](https://indieweb.org/IRC) every now and then.